Benefits Of Meditation

 For more personal sessions, the one-to-one or small group experiences may be for you.
 We're happy to tailor mindfulness training for your needs.
 Small group sessions are available in and around Reigate, Redhill and Dorking, Surrey, and further afield for longer events.

-Catherine has worked with children and teenagers on a one-to-one basis for many years.
+Catherine has delivered one-to-one coaching to children, teenagers and adults for many years.
 Sessions cost £45 per hour for adults, and £40 for under-eighteens, with a 10% discount when three sessions are booked.
-Sessions can also be taken online through Zoom or Skype.
-One to one coaching with children and teens is sometimes done during a walk in our lovely Surrey countryside around Brockham; parents are welcome to come too.
+Sessions can also be taken online through Zoom or Skype, and usually on a Tuesday or Friday afternoon.
+One-to-one coaching is sometimes done during a walk in our lovely Surrey countryside around Brockham; parents are welcome to come too.